 One of the best things about the Cook Islands is the year-round beautiful weather, 12 months of perfect temperatures and endless opportunities for snorkelling and sunbathing.
 While summer can sometimes bring the tropical rain, temperatures will sit at a balmy 26°C to 30°C. We recommend visiting in the Spring from September to November for optimal tropical conditions without as many crowds.

-On the main island of Rarotonga, choose between affordable public transport, or private taxis when exploring the Cook Islands.
+There are a handful of options for getting around the Cook Islands at your leisure.
+On the main island of Rarotonga, choose between affordable public transport, or private taxis.
 If you prefer to adventure more independently, there are a number or motorbike and car rental companies who offer vehicles for hire.

 The Cook Islands is a great destination for families with young children, thanks to its tropical climate and abundance of activities.
 Many resorts and hotels offer an array of entertainment, and kids club facilities.
 Children are welcomed and adored by Cook Islands locals so don't be afraid to introduce your little ones.